 Georeferencing orthomosaic and other aerial imagery can have issues if no projection information is associated with the image file.
 When loading the image file, the software will place the image in its own pixel coordinate system if there is no projection information available.

-In addition, the software will not allow you to assign a coordinate reference system (CRS) to the loaded image when there is no spatial information defined for the image file relative to what size each pixel occupies (i.e., 1 pixel = 3ft x 3ft).
-The Spatial Reference tab in the Properties dialog box will have grayed out entries, not allowing the user to assign a CRS.
+In addition, the software will not allow you to assign a coordinate reference system (CRS) to the loaded image when there is no spatial information defined for the image file relative to what size each pixel occupies (i.e., 1 pixel = 3 ft x 3 ft).
+The aerial image layer Properties dialog box Spatial Reference tab will have grayed out entries, not allowing the user to assign a CRS.

 Assigning Non-georeferenced Image to Map View